 Striking PhD programs from his plan, the politics major instead signed up for journalism classes and got a job as a reporter at Univision, a major Spanish-language television network.
 Days before graduating from George Fox in 2013, he accepted a position at Oregon Public Broadcasting, working in the newsroom and with its radio program Think Out Loud.
 "The people working at OPB are nationally recognized," he says.
 "By working alongside them and learning from the best, hopefully some of that will rub off on me."
+Cisneros had his pick of PhD programs.
+Instead, this first-generation Mexican-American chose a path that would help bridge the gap between his cultures.

+WHAT'S NEXT

-WHAT'S NEXT Growing up in a bilingual family in Portland, Ore., Nguyen's imagination was fed by a mixture of Disney animation and Asian action movies.
+Growing up in a bilingual family in Portland, Ore., Nguyen's imagination was fed by a mixture of Disney animation and Asian action movies.